joncoop/pygame-xbox360controller/README.md

 ## Acknowledgments

 - Thanks to Nathan for doing the testing on his Mac.
-- Thanks to Weston for getting Pygame configured on Nathan's Mac.
-Nathan sure hates that command-line stuff.
 - Thanks to [Max](https://github.com/DovahRahDoLu) for testing with wireless controllers on Windows.